 The purpose of the WPF is to act as the forum in which the responsibilities of SE plc Board relating to the governance of With-Profits business can be discharged.
 This includes dealing with potential conflicts of interests and ensuring equity between with-profits policyholders and shareholders.
 The WPF reports directly to the SE plc Board.
-Scottish Equitable Policyholders Trust Limited (SEPT) nominates from its directors an independent member of the WPF as a consequence of its rights as owner of the special share in SE Holdings Ltd.
+Scottish Equitable Policyholders Trust Limited ("SEPT") has the right to be represented on the WPF.